Back to Services

 Real Property

 Mortgage lending can also forbid the sale of real estate.
 They can put a lien on your house and force you to sell it (called foreclosure sales) or pay you when you sell it.
-The proceeds of the sale are used to “lift” the lien.
-To force a sale, the mortgage lender must jump through many hoops.
-You may be able to protect your home from foreclosure.
+The proceeds of the sale are used to "lift" the lien.

-Personal property
+Personal Property

-These are some possible outcomes if you get hit with IRS bank levies.
+These are some possible outcomes if you get hit with IRS bank levies:

 How to stop a bank account levy?